-In \cite[Lemma 23]{TPFV:22p}, the RHS of (\ref{eq:strengthening}) is weaker: $n$ is replaced by $n_0$.
-For lack of space, we only give an outline of the differences between our proof of (\ref{eq:strengthening}) and the proof of the weaker claim in \cite[Lemma 23]{TPFV:22p}.
+In \cite[Lemma 23]{TPFV:22p}, the RHS of \eqref{eq:strengthening} is weaker: $n$ is replaced by $n_0$.
+We give an outline of the differences between our proof of \eqref{eq:strengthening} and the proof of the weaker claim in \cite[Lemma 23]{TPFV:22p}.
+For the full proof of Lemma~\ref{lemma_PrnegGBM} see Appendix~\ref{sec:highprobGBMfullproof}.
 The main difference lies in bounding the probability that too much of $\bfZ_{\RN{1}}$ is lost due to trimming.
-That is, event $A'$ in \cite[Lemma 23, Subsection VII.C]{TPFV:22p}.
 The weaker result follows by showing that the probability of a certain prefix of the leftmost block being completely lost due to trimming and deletion is upper bounded by a term that decays exponentially with $N_0$, the length of the block.
-In our proof, we show that for \textbf{any} prefix of $\bfG$, the number of block symbols is always greater than the number of guard-band symbols.
+In our proof, we show that for \emph{any} prefix of $\bfG$, the number of block symbols is always greater than the number of guard-band symbols.
 Thus, the probability of such a prefix being lost due to deletion and trimming decays exponentially with its length.
 The stronger bound then follows by taking the prefix length to be proportional to $N$, as opposed to $N_0$.